andyjmc1994/LegoMindstorm-Robot---line-following-behaviour/README.md

 # LegoMindstorm-Robot---line-following-behaviour
 RobotC for LEGO Mindstorm.
-Robot will forage randomly to find a line, once found will follow line indefinitely, if line is obstructed will move around the obstacle an continue following line
+Robot will forage randomly to find a line, once found will follow line indefinitely, if line is obstructed will move around the obstacle and commence following line